Certified algorithms for equilibrium states of local quantum Hamiltonians: Preliminaries

 \section{Preliminaries}

-We consider spin systems on the infinite $D$-dimensional lattice $\ZZ^D$ where $D \geq 1$ and we adopt the operator algebraic point of view.
+We consider spin systems on a (potentially infinite) discrete set of sites $\sites$ and we adopt the operator algebraic point of view.
 We describe the setup briefly here, and we refer to \cite{nachtergaele2004quantum} or \cite[Section 6.2]{brbook} for more details.